Our committee is made up entirely of volunteer parents who give up their scarce free time to help run our club for the benefit of us all.

 As Membership Secretary I'm responsible for maintaining the club members records including SwimEngland membership, TeamUnify records and ensuring payments are up to date.
 I liaise with parents and swimmers regarding club matters such as trials and squad moves, and I am the first point of contact for enquiries to the club.
 I deal with all levels in the club from our Learn to Swim School at Warren Road, Tadpoles and all squad levels including our active Masters squad.
 If there's anything I can't answer then rest assured I'll be engaging the right people in the background.

 My role involves supporting and liaising with our Head Coach, but I also purchase and sort out medals for galas throughout the year.

-I’m also a Team manager for our league galas and often seen marshalling the swimmers at other events.
+I’m also a Team manager for our league galas and I am often seen marshalling the swimmers at other events.

 I was a member of Orpington Swimming Club many years ago and swam until the age of 16.
-Now a social swimmer with Masters.
+Now I'm a social swimmer with Masters.
 My 3 children, who all started as youngsters at the club, have worked their way through the squads, 2 are dual members whilst at university and the youngest is in Top Squad.

 My name is Wendy, but most of you probably know me as Max and Eve Peels mum.
 I am a T.A. at St Mary Cray Primary School.I have worked with children for 24 years and have a wealth of experience working with safeguarding concerns.
 I have been a member of Orpington Ojays since my son, Max, joined bronze squad in 2011.